-Career Exploration & Professional Development EMP191/EMP191DE - 2 credits guided through exercises that assist in identifying needs, values, wants, interest, and abilities.
+Career Exploration & Professional Development EMP191/EMP191DE - 2 credits

+The general education course provides opportunities and resources for students to seek career information related to academic and occupational interest patterns, which form the foundation for sound career decision-making.
+Students are guided through exercises that assist in identifying needs, values, wants, interest, and abilities.
 The goal of the course is to help students develop a strong foundation for major/career decision planning through career inventories, research on careers, and personal reflection.